MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Use the appropriate method for accessing  data buffers with IOCTLs**

-One of the primary responsibilities of driver stacks is transferring data between user-mode applications and a system's devices.
+One of the primary responsibilities of a Windows driver is transferring data between user-mode applications and a system's devices.
 The three methods for accessing data buffers are shown in the following table.

 |IOCTL Buffer Type | Summary                                    | For more information |
 |------------------|--------------------------------------------|-------------------------------------------------------------------------|